Top Tour Highlights

 Once again onboard shinkansen, you travel to Hiroshima.
 The first stop is the Peace Memorial Park and its informative and sobering Atomic Bomb Museum contemplating the devastating impact of the world’s first atomic bomb attack in 1945.

 Despite this history, present-day Hiroshima remains a very welcoming and vibrant city, characterized by wide boulevards and attractive leafy parks.
-Tonight, you have Okonomiyaki dinner - a Hiroshima specialty and very popular amongst our past guests.

-It is a short train and ferry ride to the island of Miyajima.
+After lunch, you will take a short train and ferry ride to the island of Miyajima.
 The island best known for the vermillion-red floating torii gate of Itsukushima Shrine (a UNESCO World Heritage Site).

 Day 14: Osaka